The Siku Project: A look at a brand's design

 The Inuit word for 'sea ice' is 'Siku'.
 The discovery of that word was a home run for the brand name.
 Because the founder preferred that the name implied that it was an ongoing, developing program, the full name of 'The Siku Project' was agreed upon.

 As far as the Inuit were concerned, the name of the organization was highly informative and self explanatory- 'The Sea Ice Project'.
-The effect of melting ice on their communities was relevent and urgent, so it was immediately clear what any project relating to Siku stood for.
+The effect of melting ice on their communities was relevant and urgent, so it was immediately clear what any project relating to Siku stood for.

 For British philanthropists, 'Siku' is an exotic, crisp, clean word the likes of which you'd find in a National Geographic magazine- it sounds well traveled, intelligent.